thomashollingsworth/LSCInternship/README.md

 # Internship with Cambridge Laboratory for Scientific Computing
+A collection of introductory exercises I completed during my 2025 internship with the Cambridge LSC.
+These exercises helped in developing the final ResistiveMHDProject (see other repo).

 ## Solving Euler equations in 1D & 2D
   - Using Lax Friedrichs + Richtymer fluxes and First ORder CEntered (FORCE) scheme